 Keep your calculator handy!
 You must have it for homework, exams, and in-class work.

-However, here are some online calculators you may find helpful:
+There are some online calculators you may find helpful later on:

 Basic Statistics and Standard Normal Distribution Calculators